 Often, there is a tendency to focus on the prestige of 1L summer opportunities but it is more productive to focus on the type of experience you will be getting when you accept your internship.
 What do you hope to be doing this summer?
 Look inward, ask yourself this question, and actually write the answer down on paper.
 Do you want to get a solid writing sample this summer?
 Do you want to interact with clients?
 Do you want to get exposure to corporate law rather than litigation?
 Perhaps you want to get embedded in an office and get the experience of being a member of a team of lawyers.
 Or maybe you want to work more independently?

-Don’t just think about the perceived prestige associated with a position.
+Don’t just think about the perceived prestige associated with a position or the fact that it will be fun to go to LA this summer.
 Put some thought into the actual experience.

 Sometimes, there is a perception that working for a federal judge over summer is super prestigious and should thus be your #1 choice for your 1L summer.
 First of all, there is no one size fits all prescription for all law students.
 You all have different career goals and want different things out of your summer experience so any approach that suggests one option is best for everyone is just not correct.